 The recipes in Paltrow’s book are mostly for everyday foods—salads, burgers, sandwiches, oatmeal, and muffins—and each is accompanied by a personal anecdote.
 My Father’s Daughter is a fantastic reminder that preparing familiar foods—the ones we likely make by heart and rouse our warmest memories—present perfect opportunities for talking about loved ones.

-As you head into the final days of 2015, embrace those special and ordinary moments in the kitchen — while you’re slicing, dicing, and chopping — to share a story about your loved one.
+As you head into the final days the year, embrace those special and ordinary moments in the kitchen – while you’re slicing, dicing, and chopping – to share a story about your loved one.
 And while you’re steaming and sauteing, hopefully you’ll hear a good story, too.

 To me, it’s not enough that we choose to serve the same cherished dishes year after year.
 It’s essential we tell our family and friends why.